datalad-handbook/book/docs/basics/101-105-install.rst

    root of the superdataset with the '-d' option.

    EOT
-   $ datalad save -m "Add note on datalad install"
+   $ datalad save -m "Add note on datalad clone"

-.. findoutmore:: datalad clone and datalad install

-   DataLad has two commands to obtain datasets, :command:`datalad clone` but also :command:`datalad install` (:manpage:`datalad-install` manual).
-If you are already familiar with :command:`datalad install` and are confused why the handbook would introduce :command:`clone` instead of :command:`install` first, a later hidden section will elaborate on the differences between the two commands to give insights into why we start with :command:`clone`.
-If you are more confident using :command:`install`, feel free to do so.

 .. note::

-  Listing files directly after an installation of a dataset will work if done in a terminal with ``ls``.
+  Listing files directly after cloning a dataset will work if done in a terminal with ``ls``.
   However, certain file managers (such as OSX's Finder [#f3]_) may fail to display files that are not yet present locally (i.e., before a